sbahar619/container-app-operator/doc/user-guide.md

 **Functional Requirements**:
 - If `hostname` is specified, the operator creates a DomainMapping, DNS Record, and optionally a Certificate.
-- DNS configuration must be set up in the CappConfig CR in the operator namespace.
 - TLS certificates are automatically provisioned when `tlsEnabled: true`.

 ### `logSpec`